Gabriel's Notebook

 I've also been reading about the Boundless Sea.
 I can't exactly ask questions, it would just make it obvious that I have no idea what I'm talking about.
 Anyway, the idea of a sea that goes on and on and on isn't that strange to me: if you think about it, Earth's oceans are all just one big ocean, if you pull back far enough.
 So I'm really more worried about the sea monsters???

 Surrounding Empirica Sin is a seemingly endless ocean appropriately called the Boundless Sea.
-While it is unknown whether the ocean is literally endless, no one who has sailed out far enough to test those limits has ever returned.
+It is unknown whether the ocean is literally endless, as no one who has sailed out far enough to test those limits has ever returned.
 Travel through the Boundless is appropriately limitless, with the minor exception of the Golden Cage cutting off attempts to approach a Realm other than the one a person departed from.
 Rumor has it, the Sea is inhabited by monsters and hostile ships, both living and dead.
 Perhaps this is the cause of all the disappearances of thos who wander far.

 For more information, see The Boundless Sea.